 #1.
 Check Your Internet Plan

 Maybe your Internet is slow because you are paying for slow Internet.
 I mean you really do get what you pay for and if you thought your Internet deal was a steal, well then you already found your problem.
-It might be time to upgrade your speed with companies like Beaverton frontier internet.
+It might be time to upgrade your speed.

 #2.
 Maybe It Is The Hardware